 Review by Frank Plowright

 The Blood has a lot to live up to.
-Awakening was an extremely good slab of horror fantasy, introducing a fully realised world, subsequently explored to some degree.
+Awakening was an stunning slab of horror fantasy, introducing a fully realised world, subsequently explored to some degree.
 There’s been a very delicate balance of peace between two races, enforced by fear of a terrifying weapon causing untold slaughter concluding a previous battle.
 This weapon exists, except it’s not under state control.
 It’s a demon trapped in the body of seventeen year old Maika Halfwolf, but which can occasionally be let loose.
 Neither party is ecstatic about the arrangement.

 Maika’s knows of her dead mother’s heritage, and much of The Blood concerns Maika attempting to learn what her mother knew, and the significance of the artefacts she possessed.
 In several elsewheres Maika’s existence and secret is now known, providing some very powerful people with a vested interest in tracking her down.